-All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due regard to the need to prevent people from being drawn into terrorism.
+All schools and colleges are subject to a duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), in the exercise of their functions, to have "due

+&lt;sup>9 As defined in the Government's Counter Extremism Strategy As defined in the Revised Prevent Duty Guidance for England and Wales regard to the need to prevent people from being drawn into terrorism".
 This duty is known as the Prevent duty.